 Of note: You can easily submit a new location in the app if you stumble upon a spring that isn’t listed (if you’re willing to share your discovery, that is).

 Not only will PlantSnap satisfy your curiosity, it can also keep you safe.
 Identify everything from beautiful flowers to rash-inducing vines and edible plants simply by taking a picture and letting the app’s algorithm search for the best match.
 You can also test your (supposed) knowledge; if you think you know what you’re looking at, find it in the “explore” section, which has specific details on each species, and see if you’re right.
 If you need to double check, just snap that pic.

 Of note: We also really love the aesthetic and accessibility of Leafsnap.
-Though it’s currently only available in the Northeast, it should be rolling out nationwide in the next year or two, so keep it in mind for that trip you’re scouting permits for way in advance.
+Though it’s currently only available in the Northeast, it should be rolling out nationwide soon, so keep it in mind for that trip you’re scouting permits for way in advance.